Chia-Network/chia-dev-guides/guides/chialisp-primer/first-smart-coin.md

 cdv rpc pushtx spendbundle.json
 ```

 If all went well, this should spend the coin!
 Otherwise, retrace your steps carefully to try to find what went wrong.
-If you still can't figure it out, don't hesitate to ask us on our [Keybase](https://keybase.io/team/chia_network.public) and we will answer as soon as we can.
+If you still can't figure it out, don't hesitate to ask us on our [Keybase team](https://keybase.io/team/chia_network.public) and we will answer as soon as we can.

 ## Potential Questions